 Calculating Your Capital Gains

-When you file taxes, you only report the net gain or loss for the year.
-For example, if you make $50 on one stock but lose $100 on another, you have a net $50 loss.
+When you file your taxes, you only report the net gain or loss for the year.
+If you make $50 on one stock but lose $100 on another, you have a net $50 loss.
 This loss will directly reduce your taxable income.
 However, only $3,000 worth of losses can be deducted in a single year.
 Any losses above $3,000 will be carried forward and can be applied to next year’s tax returns.

 Summary: Capital Gains Tax